fdavidcl/stackedit-docs/linux_setup.md

 ## Desktop

-I use i3 as my main window manager -- GNOME as a backup, just in case everything br. i3 is a tiling window manager, which means windows are generally not allowed to overlap each other.
+I use i3 as my main window manager -- GNOME as a backup, just in case everything breaks. i3 is a tiling window manager, which means windows are generally not allowed to overlap each other.
 This makes organizing your desktop way easier than using floating windows, but takes a while to learn.

 One cool thing about simple window managers such as i3 is that you get to extend them via whatever programs you want.
 If you want a futuristic information display with all the readings from your hardware, you can use conky!
 Whether you want a full-fledged panel and app launcher or a minimalistic bar, you have the options!
 This way, you can put together the pieces you want in order to make a perfect desktop experience, tailored just for you.